TOLTEC and the Shreds of Truth

 Many of the towns and cities are real places—Washington, DC, DeRidder, Louisiana, Georgetown, Grand Cayman Island, Chichen Itza and Coba, Mexico—some are fictional.

 The magnificent Toltec and Mayan temples, pyramids and other structures located in the Yucatan peninsula of Mexico, many which still stand today, are real and display incredible skills of ancient engineering and construction.
 The Toltec and Mayan builders, who quarried, shaped, moved, and lifted huge blocks of stone to construct their pyramids, accomplished amazing feats that still prevail as one of the world’s great mysteries.
-The Toltec Indians, the Great Builders as they are called, predated the Mayas and Aztecs and thrived from around 900-1200 A.D.
+The Toltec Indians, the Great Builders as they are called, predated the Aztecs and thrived from around 900-1200 A.D.
 Their empire once controlled the areas of central Mexico, the Yucatan peninsula, the Gulf Coast, and perhaps as far west as the Pacific Coast of Mexico.
-A warlike people, the Toltecs were eventually absorbed into the Mayan civilization that was later conquered and absorbed by the mighty Aztecs.
+A warlike people themselves, the Toltecs were eventually absorbed into the mighty Aztec civilization what was left of the Mayan culture.
 Like so many ancient civilizations, the Toltecs faded into history.

 Aside from the historical significance of the times, places, and events, I sincerely hope the reader can transport his or her mind back to another time and place and journey along with our characters as they search for lost cities and the incredible hidden treasures of lost civilizations.
 We hope you enjoy the adventures, journeys, and startling discoveries from the Toltec Series novels.